 BMI is a common tool to give you some idea of where you are.
 But it doesn’t measure body fat.
 It’s not meant to give a diagnosis or tell you for sure that you have a weight problem.

-For example of how it can be off, muscular people might have a high BMI without being obese.
+It can be off when someone is very muscular or has lost muscle mass.
+For example, muscular people might have a high BMI without being obese.
 And BMI can underestimate fat in older people and others who have lost muscle.
+It also doesn't determine where excess body fat is distributed.

-If you think you are obese or have questions about healthy weight, talk to your doctor.
+If you think you have obesity or have questions about healthy weight, talk to your doctor.

 Measure Your Waist

-There’s a second way to get an idea of how close you are to a healthy weight -- just measure your waist.
+There’s a second way to get an idea of how an unhealthy weight might place your health at risk -- just measure your waist.

-The waist is key because tummy fat can be more serious and put you at a greater risk of things like type 2 diabetes, high blood pressure and heart disease.
+The waist is key because tummy fat can be more serious and it's linked to metabolic and cardiovascular risks.

-Like BMI, measuring your waist doesn’t show for sure that you’re overweight.
-They are both common, general screening tools.
+Your waist doesn’t show for sure that you’re overweight.
+Both BMI and waist measurements are screening tools.
 But in general, here are the guidelines for men and women:

 - A man’s waist should be no more than 40 inches